 - Spread through saliva of rabid animal after bite injury

-- Rabies virus migrates from the bite wound in a retrograde manner along the microtubules (using motor protein dynein) of peripheral nerves, eventually entering the CNS and infecting the brain.
+- Rabies virus binds the ACh receptor of peripheral nerves in the bite wound → migrates retrogradely along the axonal microtubules (using motor protein dynein) → enters the CNS → infects the brain

 - Prodromal symptoms